-- a) Implement measures to increase market transparency; - b) Implement measures to develop public awareness of the provisions of this Act. - c) Investigate and evaluate alleged contraventions of Chapter 2; - d) Grant or refuse applications for exemption in terms of Chapter 2; - e) Authorize, with or without conditions, prohibit or refer mergers of which it receives notice in terms of Chapter 3; - f) Negotiate and conclude consent orders in terms of section 63; - g) Refer matters to the Competition Tribunal, and appear before the Tribunal, as required by this Act; - Negotiate agreements with any regulatory authority to co-ordinate and harmonize the exercise of jurisdiction over competition matters within the relevant industry or sector, and to ensure the consistent application of the principles of this Act; - i) Participate in the proceedings of any regulatory authority; - j) Advise, and receive advice from, any regulatory authority; - k) Over time, review legislation and public regulations, and report to the Minister concerning any provision that permits uncompetitive behaviour; and - I) Deal with any other matter referred to it by the Tribunal.
+- Implement measures to increase market transparency; - Implement measures to develop public awareness of the provisions of this Act. - Investigate and evaluate alleged contraventions of Chapter 2; - Grant or refuse applications for exemption in terms of Chapter 2; - Authorize, with or without conditions, prohibit or refer mergers of which it receives notice in terms of Chapter 3;

-2.2 Amendments to The Competition Act
+- Negotiate and conclude consent orders in terms of section 63; - Refer matters to the Competition Tribunal, and appear before the Tribunal, as required by this Act; - Negotiate agreements with any regulatory authority to co-ordinate and harmonize the exercise of jurisdiction over competition matters within the relevant industry or sector, and to ensure the consistent application of the principles of this Act; - Participate in the proceedings of any regulatory authority; - Advise, and receive advice from, any regulatory authority; - Over time, review legislation and public regulations, and report to the Minister concerning any provision that permits uncompetitive behaviour; and - Deal with any other matter referred to it by the Tribunal.

-The Competition Amendment Act was gazette in February 2019, with some sections being promulgated in July 2019.
-The amendments aim to, amongst other things, introduce provisions that clarify and improve the determination of prohibited practices relating to (1) restrictive horizontal and vertical practices, (2) abuse of dominance and price discrimination, (3) strengthening the penalty regime, (4) introducing greater flexibility in the granting of exemptions that promote transformation and growth, strengthening the role of market inquiries and merger processes in the promotion of competition and economic transformation - through addressing the structures and de-concentration of markets, (5) protecting and stimulating the growth of small and medium-sized businesses and firms owned and controlled by historically disadvantaged persons, while at the same time protecting and promoting employment and employment security.
-The amendments to the Competition Act have direct impact on the i.
-Price Discrimination
+1.2.
+Amendments to the Competition Act

-Commission's operations.
+The Competition Act was amended to, amongst other things, introduce provisions that clarify and improve the determination of prohibited practices relating to (1) restrictive horizontal and vertical practices, (2) abuse of dominance and price discrimination, (3) strengthening the penalty regime, (4) introducing greater flexibility in the granting of exemptions that promote transformation and growth, strengthening the role of market inquiries and merger processes in the promotion of competition and economic transformation - through addressing the structures and deconcentration of markets, (5) protecting and stimulating the growth of small and medium-sized businesses and firms owned and controlled by historically disadvantaged persons, while at the same time protecting and promoting employment and employment security.
+The amendments to the Competition Act have a direct impact on the Commission's operations.